5 kids living in a car at Walmart looked hungry and smelled dirty. The parents didn’t.

-Of all that occurs in Walmart parking lots across the nation, the saddest crime scene might be this one.
+Of all that occurs in Walmart parking lots across the nation, the saddest crime scene might be this one from a Palm Beach County store.

 Five dirty, malodorous children, ages 4 to 14 and weighing 30 to 50 pounds, were living in a Toyota with a bucket for their urine.
 The father and mother with them were described in the arrest report as appearing to be in “good overall physical health, relatively clean clothing and well-kept hair,” with no signs of malnourishment.